 Courses are selected and approved in conjunction with the student’s advisor.

-You can find more information including curriculum and graduation requirements in the entry for the MSN, Nursing Education Concentration, in the ETSU Graduate Catalog.
+You can find more information including curriculum and graduation requirements in the ETSU Graduate Catalog.

 MSN Program Admission Requirements

 Admission to the program will be based on competitive selection from the pool of applicants who meet the School of Graduate Studies admission requirements.

 Additional admission requirements for the Master of Science in Program include:

 - An unencumbered license to practice as a Registered Nurse in Tennessee or the state in which the clinical assignments are completed.

 Students with a non-nursing bachelor’s degree who hold an unencumbered RN license can be considered for admission into the MSN program but must complete the following bridge courses prior to registration in graduate courses:

 NRSE 3525 Health Promotion and Research;

 NRSE 3510 Population, Community, and Public Health Nursing